NitchayaninT/data-mining/Process/ch9/Ensemble Methods.md

 ### Stacking
 Splits data into 2 partitions
-**Stacking** tries to **learn how to combine multiple models** (base classifiers) in a smart way **Example** : we have 3 base models (trained by Decision Tree, SVM,kNN). we trained EACH of them normally using partition (1).
+**Stacking** tries to **learn how to combine multiple models** (base classifiers) in a smart way
-Another partition (2) is used for meta training, it uses the prediction results from base classifiers + true label from partition (2). meta classifier learns
 - **Base training**
 	- Use **training partition (1)** to train base classifiers
 - **Meta training**